markpollack/generator-docker-compose-spring/README.md

     CONNECTION LIMIT = -1;
 ```

-One way to stop everything, including umounting volumes, is to execute
+One way to stop everything, including unmounting volumes, is to execute

 ```
 docker system prune